lizgarseeyah/Data_Science/index.md

 ```
 ![feature-importance](/img/feature-importance.png)

-From the chart above, it shows three out of my selected features were correctly predicted by feature_importance: education, relationship, and capital gain.
-I am surprised that occupation is not at least one of the relevant features.
-Feature importance is measured by looking at how much the socres decreases when a feature is not there.
-Which leads me to think that someone that makes more than fifty-thousand dollars is dependent on the level of education, whether they are married or not, the number of hours per week they work (stability), capital gain, and certain age in their life.
-Race, sex, workclass, and education-num won't matter as much since this data isn't very descriptive and is varied; it's independent of a person's marital and financial status and won't contribute to the model and help predict whether a person makes more than $50K.
+From the chart above, it shows three out of five selected features had the most influence on the AdaBoost model, these features are: education, relationship, and capital gain.
+In my opinion, I am surprised that occupation is not at least one of the relevant features.
+Feature importance is measured by looking at how much the scores decreases when a feature is not there.
+Which leads me to think that someone that makes more than fifty-thousand dollars is dependent on the level of education, whether they are married or not, the number of hours per week they work (stability), capital gain, and age.
+Race, sex, workclass, and education won't matter as much since this data isn't very descriptive and is varied(i.e. it is independent of a person's marital and financial status and won't contribute to the model and help predict whether a person makes more than $50K).

 ## Final Accurancy and F-score results